Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/_courses/dwd/database-setup.md

 ---

 1. Go to `AboveWebRoot` `>` `autoload` `>` `DatabaseConnection.php`
-2. create a file called
+2. Fill in the missing details of the file

 ```php
 class DatabaseConnection {